‘Teen Mom 2’ Star Leah Messer’s Kids Weigh In On Her Split From Boyfriend Jason Jordan, Say He ‘Hogged’ Her

 Leah Messer’s three daughters are happy about their mom’s latest split.

-In a sneak peek at tonight’s new episode of Teen Mom 2, shared by Pop Culture on May 6, Messer is seen telling her producer that she’s sure her kids will “be fine” with her breakup before her nine-year-old daughter, Aleeah, accuses Jason Jordan of “hogging” her mom.
+In a sneak peek at tonight’s new episode of Teen Mom 2, shared by Pop Culture on May 6, Messer is seen telling her producer that she’s sure her kids will “be fine” with her breakup before her 9-year-old daughter, Aleeah, accuses Jason Jordan of “hogging” her mom.

 “He hogged me?”
 Messer asks.
 “Like he was trying to take me away from you?…No one can ever take me away from you ever, ever, ever.”